Weather-related team names

 While much of the United States and Canada is mired in the throes of winter, it gives us time to celebrate the great winter and other weather-related team names.

 It's cold out there, in fact it's freezing in most places, especially in Fargo, North Dakota where I spent my college years.
 Fargo once hosted an indoor football team appropriately named the Fargo Freeze.
 Several other teams have adopted Freeze, or adaptations of it such as Northern Freeze, Freezers and Freezz (the 'zz' ending being a Utah ifavorite).
 Feeling the Chill yet?
 Minnesota and blizzards go hand-in-hand during the winter, so Minnesota Blizzard is an apt moniker, especially for a hockey team.
 Variations of Blizzard include Blizzards, Blue Blizzard and Irish Blizzard.
 The Vermont Ice Storm serve as a dangerous variant of a blizzard.
 Love the snow?
 They do in the Poconos, where they have the Pocono Snow.
 Take a jaunt up north from there to find the Western New York Thundersnow.
 Be careful you don't get Frostbite!
+The Yeti/Yetis are prepared to handle an abonimable winter!

 Had enough of the cold?
 Let's go to the (non)polar opposite - the Heat!
 The most famous Heat are the Miami Heat NBA franchise. ♫ "It's like a Heatwave" ♫ In Hot Springs, Montana you'll find the Hot Springs Savage Heat.
 California has been home to the California Sunshine and the Sacramento Scorch.